jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-12.md

 - The proper season is when the weather is very dry
 - The special days are those when the moon is in the constellations of the Sieve, the Wall, the Wing or the Cross-bar; for these four are all days of rising wind.

-In attacking with fire, one should be prepared to meet five possible developments=
+In attacking with fire, one should be prepared to meet five possible developments:

 1. When fire breaks out inside to enemy's camp, respond at once with an attack from outside
 2. If there is an outbreak of fire, but the enemy's soldiers remain quiet, bide your time and do not attack.